What does it mean to live BELOW your means?

 Do you need to start living below your means?

-Below, find a list of common signs you may benefit by living below your means:
+Below, find a list of common signs you may be living ABOVE your means:

 - You are stressed about your finances